eximiaco-labs/omniscope/doc/architecture-haiku/README.md

 - Continuous improvement of the GraphQL API for more efficient data fetching
 - Enhancement of analytics components for better data visualization
 - Exploration of server-side rendering capabilities in Next.js for improved performance
+- Further integration and customization of Catalyst components to meet specific project needs